Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence: Order Parameter

 { } We explored additional parameter regimes by varying the strength of the higher-order term $\Gamma_2$, which modulates the influence of the Swift-Hohenberg instability.
 Our results underscore the critical role of the interplay between two competing physical mechanisms: the Toner-Tu term, which promotes local alignment and polar order, and the Swift-Hohenberg term, which favors spatial modulation and destabilizes uniform configurations.

 This competition governs the emergence and breakdown of mesoscale structures.
-For instance, at a fixed activity level $\alpha = -3$, increasing $\Gamma_2$ leads to a transition from a disordered to an ordered state, as reflected by a change in the sign of the order parameter $\phi$ and a corresponding shift in the velocity distribution from unimodal to bimodal, Fig.\ref{order_param_add}(b).
-Similarly, at $\alpha = -8$, decreasing $\Gamma_2$ results in a breakdown of local order, with $\phi$ switching from positive to negative and the velocity statistics reverting to a unimodal form, Fig.\ref{order_param_add}(c).
+For example, at a fixed activity level of $\alpha = -3$, increasing $\Gamma_{\tau}$ from 0.40 to 0.80 by increasing $\Gamma_2$, induces a transition from a disordered to a locally ordered state, as indicated by the change in the sign of the order parameter ($\phi < 0 \to \phi > 0$) and a corresponding shift in the velocity distribution from unimodal to bimodal Fig.~\ref{order_param_add}(b).
+Conversely, at $\alpha = -8$, decreasing $\Gamma_{\tau}$ to 0.20 from 0.40 by decreasing $\Gamma_2$, destabilizes the ordered state, leading to $\phi$ switching from positive to negative and the velocity statistics reverting to a unimodal form Fig.~\ref{order_param_add}(b).
+Correspondingly, the energy spectra exhibit distinct changes, reflecting the redistribution of energy across scales as the system transitions between ordered and disordered regimes, Fig.~\ref{order_param_add}(c).

 These findings demonstrate that the onset of local ordering is not governed solely by activity strength, but emerges from a balance between active alignment and the intrinsic instability of the system.
 The velocity distribution and order parameter $\phi$ serve as sensitive diagnostics of this balance, capturing the transition in the system’s collective dynamics.